-Let me first start off with a confession.
-Peppermint is not my favorite flavor.
-When I think of it I remember those hard round candies I grudgingly ate as a child, sharp in flavor and definitely not a chocolate santa (my favorite).
-Fast forward to now where I’m facing my fears so to speak and making my take on a chocolate peppermint cake.
-In my opinion people sometimes people go overboard with adding the flavoring to desserts so for this cake I wanted to make the peppermint definitely noticeable but not overpowering.
-It’s chocolate cake, not a breath-mint… I thought it would be cute if the inside was a pink peppermint swirl but maybe I should have gone with the traditional red?
+Let me first start off with a confession… Peppermint is not my favorite flavor.
+When I think of it, I remember those hard round candies I begrudgingly ate as a child.
+They’re sharp in flavor and DEFINITELY not a chocSanta santa (my favorite).
+Fast forward to now… it’s time to face my fears, so to speak.
+I’m making my chocolate peppermint cake.
+In my opinion, people tend to go overboard by adding flavoring to desserts — so for this cake — I wanted to make the peppermint noticeable but subtle.
+It’s chocolate cake, not a breath-mint…ha!
+I thought it would be cute if the inside was a pink, peppermint swirl but maybe I should have gone with the traditional red?
 What do you think??

 A rich chocolate peppermint cake with a kiss of peppermint, a white chocolate peppermint buttercream filling, crushed peppermint and a silky Italian buttercream all over.

 - 1 1/2 cup sugar

 - 1 cup buttermilk

 - 1/2 cup cocoa powder + 1 tbsp

 - 2 egg yolks

 - 1 cup white chocolate melted and cooled